SAP-samples/teched2025-AD163/exercises/ex3/README.md

 In the generated meta data extensions we have to remove the field `Currency`.
 If this annotation is not being removed, the currency field will show up twice in the object page for the `Cart`and the `Item` entity.

+In addition the UUID based key fields should be marked with the annotation `@UI.hidden: true` so that the users cannot select them in the UI.

-> ℹ️ The above mentioned behavior is a bug that will be fixed in an upcoming hotfix collection or latest with the next upcoming release.
+> ℹ️ The above mentioned behaviors are bugs that will be fixed in an upcoming hotfix collection or latest with the next upcoming release.

 <details>
 <summary>Click to expand</summary>